 Fees, funding and scholarships

 The tuition fees for the Master's program New Media Journalism amount to € 3,850 per semester.
-Overall, the costs for the four-semester study thus amount to 15,400 euros.
+In total, the costs for the four-semester study amount to 15,400 euros.
 The costs for incurred examination fees of 670 Euro will be charged separately.

 As a non-profit educational institution, LSoM does not intend to profit.
 The tuition fees flow directly into teaching and guarantee renowned lecturers from science and practice.